dilipagheda/countries-react-app/README.md

 # Explore Countries App

 This app is developed in React using React hooks version 16.8 and material UI.
-It interacts with the REST Countries API displays countries information.
+It interacts with the REST Countries API to display countries information.
 It displays country flag, population and demonym.

 Note:
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).